Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 and truth, that I think he found it impossible to believe that Bill Barr would so betray him, as Barr went on to do by misrepresenting Mueller's report.

-In a way, they have kind of of an interesting but opposite blind spot.
+In a way, they have kind of an interesting but opposite blind spot.
 One unable to see

-people acting so unscrupulously because they're so
+people acting so unscrupulously because

 they comport themselves with such integrity like Mueller, and the other like Trump, who